Twisted generating functions and the nearby Lagrangian conjecture: The doubling trick and generating functions of tube type

-For the statement of the next result, we observe that Lemma~\ref{lem:plusbdeltaproperties} implies that, for any twisted generating function $(b,f_i,q_{ij})$ which is linear at infinity, the difference $(b,\delta f_i, \delta q_{ij})$ is a twisted generating function which is $\delta$-linear at infinity.
-Using Lemma~\ref{lem:trivialQbundle}, we can obtain an associated untwisted generating function:
+For the statement of the next result, we observe that Lemmas~\ref{lem:deltaq} and \ref{lem:plusbdeltaproperties} imply that, for any twisted generating function $(b,f_i,q_{ij})$ linear at infinity, the difference $(b,\delta f_i, \delta q_{ij})$ is a twisted function $\delta$-linear at infinity.
+Using Lemma~\ref{lem:trivialQbundle}, we can obtain an associated untwisted function:

 \begin{lem} Up to refining the cover with respect to which $(b,f_i,q_{ij})$ is defined, there exist quadratic forms $Q_i\colon M_i\to \QQ$ such that the functions $\delta f_i \oplus_b^\delta Q_i$ glue into a genuine function $\delta$-linear at infinity. \end{lem}